 The move to make SAMTAS an official institute happened in 1984, when it was then renamed to MDIS.
 Today, MDIS has campuses in Malaysia and Uzbekistan and is the first private school here to have a dedicated nursing school.

 Today, you’ll still find SAMTAS – in the form of SAMTAS Hall at MDIS’s Stirling Road Campus!

 There you have it: the next time you pass by one of these schools that do not belie their age, take a moment to remember their heritage and history!

 Have any interesting facts or trivia to share with us about your school?
 Drop us a comment below!

 [i] Beyond Degrees: The Making of the National University of Singapore by Edwin Lee and Tai Yong Tan

-[vii] http://www.nas.gov.sg/archivesonline/speeches/view-html?filename=1999042501.htmEver want to ask a Senior everything about his/her experience?
+[vii] http://www.nas.gov.sg/archivesonline/speeches/view-html?filename=1999042501.htm[Note for Readers] Are you looking for a degree programme that matches your aspirations?
 Here's your chance to talk to a senior in person.
-On 19Jan at the highly-touted Future Academy, you will be brought around by a senior.
+On 6 Apr at the highly-touted Future Academy, you will be brought around by a senior.
 Registration is free!
 Check it out now to ask questions and engage in discussion!